 Ten ships departed Hawai'i transferring internees and their family members to the mainland between February 17, 1942 and December 2, 1943.
 The first several ships removed internees from Sand Island and transferred them to Department of Justice internment camps at Bismarck, North Dakota; Lordsburg, New Mexico, Santa Fe, New Mexico; and Crystal City, Texas (Kashima 86).
 In 1942, family members of interned men were given the option to join them on the mainland.
+Many family members chose this voluntary incarceration because they didn't have any financial support without their head of household.
 The War Department also selectively removed Japanese American citizens and sent them to the mainland.
 These family members and selectively removed Japanese Americans were sent to centers run by the War Relocation Authority where mainland Japanese Americans were confined for the duration of the war (Kashima 86).
 Locations where they were sent included Jerome, Arkansas; Topaz, Utah; and Tule Lake, California.

-Beginning March 2, 1943, internees remaining at Sand Island were transferred to the Honouliuli Internment Camp also on the island of O'ahu, which had been constructed to house both internees and prisoners of war.
+Beginning March 2, 1943, internees remaining at Sand Island were transferred to the Honouliuli Internment Camp also on the island of Oʻahu, which had been constructed to house both internees and prisoners of war.
 Historical records suggest Honouliuli Internment Camp was built to allow expansion of the Honolulu Embarkation Port facilities on Sand Island (U.S. Army 1945, 10), and because the camp's location on Sand Island was subject to direct attack or landings by enemy forces, it was in violation of international law (Springer 1943).